vatpac-technology/sops/docs/aerodromes/classc/Williamtown.md

 | R586            | Gates 1-3           |

 !!! tip
-    [Coordination requirements](#acd-to-wlm-tcu) between ACD and TCU when aircraft are requesting clearance to operate in an SUA that has not been activated.
+    [Coordination requirements](#acd-to-wlm-tcu) exist between ACD and TCU when aircraft are requesting clearance to operate in an SUA that has not been activated.
 Controllers performing the role of ACD should ensure they coordinate with TCU before providing clearance

 ### Special Use Airspace
 #### Salt Ash SUA